 Locked in Edinburgh – Edinburgh’s only escape game based in real rooms

-Royal Edinburgh Military Tattoo – The finest military performances, this year from 3rd to 25th August 2018.
+Royal Edinburgh Military Tattoo – The finest military performances.

-Edinburgh Festival Fringe – The world’s largest arts festival, this year from 3rd to 27th August 2018.
+Edinburgh Festival Fringe – The world’s largest arts festival.

 Canongate Kirkyard – The graveyard of the Canongate Church on the Royal Mile has some good views and notable burials.
 The graves to visit include Adam Smith, David Rizzio, Robert Fergusson, George Drummond and more.
 It also connects to the Old Calton Burial Ground where the David Hume Monument is found.

 Gladstone’s Land, The Georgian House, Edinburgh Zoo, Royal Botanical Garden’s, Surgeons’ Hall Museum, and more.

 For easily accessible eating options, the Royal Mile is infamous for the Whiski Bar, the Royal MacGregor, Kilderkin, Michael Neave Kitchen and Whisky Bar, Monteiths, Angels with Bagpipes, Wedgwood, and Amber Restaurant that we mentioned earlier at the Scotch Whiskey Exchange.